 Liar, liar, pants on fire…

-From being scolded as a kid for lying about stealing from the cookie jar, to why the dog actually didn’t eat our homework, to getting busted for underage drinking in our teens, we’ve been told from an early age that truth-telling is the best policy.
-And as a kid, honestly actually works.
+From being scolded as a kid for lying about stealing from the cookie jar, to confessing that the dog actually didn’t eat our homework, to getting busted for underage drinking in our teens, we’re told from an early age that honesty is the best policy.
+And as a kid, telling the truth actually works – most of the time.

-However, the complexities of adulthood make it logistically impossible to tell the truth 100 per cent of the time.
-After all, are you really going to tell your boss you were late to work because you were chatting up that hot barista, when you could blame it on horrifying traffic?
+However, the complexities of adulthood make it practically impossible to tell the truth 100 percent of the time.
+After all, are you really going to tell your boss you were late to work because you were flirting with that hot barista, when you could blame it on a traffic jam instead?
 Would you dare tell your friend on her wedding day she looks dreadful in her dress and you suspect her husband is a sex addict?
 Hell to the no.

-But what would happen if, as grown adults, we told the truth all day, every day?
+But what would happen if we really did tell the truth all day, every day?
 Would our lives implode?
 Would we lose our jobs, ruin our relationships, and wind up a heaving, sobbing mess?
 Or would we have clearer minds, stronger relationships, and a less convoluted view of the world?
-In an effort to discover just that, I decided, for one whole week, to tell the truth – the whole truth, and nothing but the truth.
-And my God, was it interesting.
+In an effort to discover just that, I decided, for one week only, to tell the truth: the whole truth, and nothing but the truth.
+And, let’s just say it was eye-opening.

-What struck me in the first few days was just how often human beings actually lie.
-Hell, research even proves it.
-According to a 2002 study undertaken by the University of Massachusetts, 60 per cent of people lie at least once during a 10 minute conversation.
-Subjects told an average of three lies per chat, and funnily enough, they were shocked at how many lies they’d told when shown the recorded conversations.
-Why?
-They all thought they’d be part of the 40 per cent who remained truthful.
+What struck me in the first few days was just how often we humans actually do lie.
+Research even proves it.
+In a 2002 study by the University of Massachusetts, 60 percent of research participants lied at least once during a 10-minute conversation.
+Subjects told an average of three lies per exchange.
+Interestingly, when confronted with how many lies they’d told (by actually being shown the recorded conversations), participants were shocked.
+Apparently, they all expected to be part of the 40 percent who remained truthful.

-I never realized just how many untruths come out of my mouth in a 24 hour period until I started counting them.
+I never realized just how many untruths come out of my mouth in a 24-hour period until I started counting them.
 Not giant fibs; just little things.
-Like saying I’d already done the grocery shopping when I hadn’t yet, or telling my gym buddies I’d avoided sugar when in fact I’d chowed down on cake the night before.
+Like saying I’d already done the grocery shopping when I hadn’t yet, or telling my gym buddies I was avoiding sugar when in fact I’d chowed down on cake the night before.
 But this week, all of that came out in the wash.

-Another happy byproduct was I couldn’t be late for any kind of social engagement, or pull out last minute, because I couldn’t lie my way out of it.
-Who cares if, on day four, I was exhausted and had a headache after working until late?
-I still had to make an appearance at my friend’s 30th, even though I actually didn’t like her that much and was only invited because the rest of our clique was.
+Another happy byproduct was that I wasn’t late for any social engagements, and I never pulled out at the last minute, because I knew I couldn’t lie about why I was running late or flaking.
+Who cares if, on day four, I was exhausted and had a headache after working late?
+I still had to make an appearance at my friend’s birthday party, even though I actually didn’t like her that much and was only invited because the rest of our clique was.
 I arrived on the dot, and you know what?
 After a couple of epic cocktails, I actually had a pretty damn good time.

 The mince is always too sloppy, the pasta is never cooked properly, and there’s nowhere near enough white sauce.
 Plus she overloads the thing with enough cheese to clog your arteries for a month.
 The result; a glumpy, runny, semi-nauseating mess.
 Of course, I’d never told her this.
 It was her late grandmother’s recipe, and needless to say, she has a certain emotional attachment to it.
 What else could I do but accept it with a big (but forced) smile?
 However, this occasion would be different.